tsalik/kostas-tsalikis.com/content/posts/application_stubs.md

 We can already see that it does too much.
 It unpacks the intent for the specific recipe's details and fetches the details from a data source.
 The unpacking of the intent is well within the `Activity`'s responsibilities, but creating and holding a reference to the actual data source and doing the actual error handling seems too excessive.

-In fact, the data source in this example is a Kotlin `object` singleton which, as we will see later, it will bite us back on our try to add some tests.
+In fact, the data source in this example is a Kotlin `object` singleton which,as we will see later, it will bite us back on our try to add some tests.

 ## Espresso to the rescue.